-When internships are not paid their training would be something similar to school training.
+When internships are not paid their training is something similar to school training.
 There is a little direct benefit for the interns from the organization.
 When an intern is not paid, then he may not replace the work of an employee in the organization.

 The employer would also not be able to derive any advantage from the intern.
-The next aspect is that the intern would not be entitled to employment.
-In the same manner, the intern must also be aware and know that they will not receive any wages for the internship training.
+The next aspect is that the intern would not entitle to employment.
+In the same manner, the intern must also be aware and know that they will not receive any wages for internship training.

 8. Paid Vs unpaid:

-During a paid internship, the applicant is autonomous and not automatic, they are filled with enthusiasm to work and contribute to the organization.
+During a paid internship, the applicant autonomous and not automatic, they filled with enthusiasm to work and contribute to the organization.
 They are ready to work and contribute to their team and willing to work hard.
-At any situations, paid interns are able to go above and beyond levels.
+In any situation, paid interns can go above and beyond levels.

-They can be perfect candidates for future hire in the organization.
-When unpaid interns are considered they resist and stay for only three months.
-They require more of motivation and lack accuracy in their work.
-They do not make a complete contribution to the organization and hence paying interns is the right choice as confidence is developed.
+They can be perfect candidates for future hires in the organization.
+When unpaid interns considered they resist and stay for only three months.
+They require more motivation and lack accuracy in their work.
+They do not make a complete contribution to the organization and hence paying interns is the right choice as confidence develops.

 Average Pay for Interns:

-In the same manner, a bachelor degree senior earns $17.94 as average hourly wage rate and $19.24 as average co-op hourly wage rate.
-A master degree first year student would earn about $22.21 as average hourly wage rate and $23.46 as average co-op hourly wage rate.
+In the same manner, a bachelor’s degree senior earns $17.94 as an average hourly wage rate and $19.24 as an average co-op hourly wage rate.
+A master’s degree first-year student would earn about $22.21 as an average hourly wage rate and $23.46 as an average co-op hourly wage rate.

-The last but highest wage rate is for master degree second year internship students who can earn an average intern hourly wage rate of $23.06 and $26.82 as average co-op hourly wage rate.
+The last but highest wage rate is for master’s degree second year internship students who can earn an average intern hourly wage rate of $23.06 and $26.82 as average co-op hourly wage rate.

 3. Top paying interns:

 Apart from employers who make an average internship pay, there are tech firms and oil companies which pay the best for interns.
-With a survey which was made to find internships and top paying interns, there were few financial companies too which made a list.
-To attract the top talent of next generation paying a higher pay for interns is essential.
+With a survey that was made to find internships and top paying interns, there were few financial companies too which made a list.
+To attract the top talent of the next generation paying higher pay for interns is essential.

 Hence the hourly wage rate for interns differs depending upon the company they work and also the degree they pursue.
 Unpaid interns are illegal these days as per the United States Department of Labor.
-Another benefit of paying an employee is that when interns are paid, a number of candidates obtain for an internship.
+Another benefit of paying an employee is that when interns are paid, many candidates obtain an internship.